elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Orddicts

-Orddicts in Erlang are created using either `orddict:new/0` or `orddict:from_list/1`.
-Elixir has a special syntax for this purpose:
+Orddicts in Erlang are created using either `orddict:new/0` or `orddict:from_list/1` while Elixir offers a literal syntax:

 **Erlang**